KhondokerTanvirHossain/sso-keycloak/README.md

 ## Keycloak Login via cURL

 This guide explains how to log in to Keycloak using cURL commands.
-The process involves multiple steps including obtaining an authorization code, authenticating the user, and finally retrieving the access token.
+The process involves multiple steps including obtaining an authorization How to enable anrdoid app code, authenticating the user, and finally retrieving the access token.

 ## Steps

-### 1. Get the AUthentication web page
+### 1. Get the Authentication web page

 First, initiate the authorization request to get the authorization code.